MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 ## Trigger the flow

+>[!IMPORTANT]
+>You must create these flows within the default environment to ensure they get listed in Teams.

+>[!IMPORTANT]
+>If you don't see flows created with the For selected message in Teams please check with your admin if the **Power Automate Actions** app is enabled in the Microsoft Teams admin center https://admin.teams.microsoft.com/policies/manage-apps

 Any flow that uses the **For a selected message** trigger shows up as a message action in the Teams message in the **More actions** menu for the flow.

 ![Trigger from Microsoft Teams](media/trigger-flow-teams-message/more-actions-menu.png)

 >[!IMPORTANT]
 >The name of the flow is used to reference the flow within Teams so be sure to provide a descriptive name for the flow.

->[!IMPORTANT]
->You must create these flows within the default environment to ensure they get listed in Teams.

 ## Best practices